trozware/troz.net-2025/src/post/2025/swiftui-mac-2025.md

 <!--more-->

 Right now, I'm using Beta 4: macOS 26.0 Beta (25A5316i) and Xcode 26.0 beta 4 (17A5285i).
 And by the way, I love the new year numbering system so that all the operating systems are easily identifiable and even Xcode is in line with everything else.

+**UPDATES for Beta 5: 8th August 2025**:

+* The new icon format is now fully backwards compatible.
+I've tested going back to macOS 11 and it still shows the new **Icon Composer** icon, even though I have an old-style icon in **Assets.xcassets**.
+* The `glassProminent` button no longer has a graphical glitch.
+* In the menus and main toolbar, I'm now using buttons with titles and system images instead of labels.

+---

 Here is a list of the topics I'm going to cover: